 Is it safe to get dental treatment with COVID-19 active?

-You can be confident that dentists are taking numerous precautions to make their reception areas and treatment rooms as safe as possible.
+This is an understandable concern, especially for those who are particularly vulnerable.
+You can be confident that dentists are taking numerous precautions to make their treatment rooms as safe as possible.
 These include:

 - Limiting the number of people in the clinic at any time

 - Removing chairs, water dispensers, magazines, etc. from waiting rooms

 - Disinfecting treatment rooms between patients

 - Using upgraded ventilation systems